What made you think of Broadsided for this poem?

 How does literature fit into your creative life as a visual artist?

-Artist Kara Page: In general literature fits into my life on a daily basis because I try to read every day and every sort of thing.
-What inspires me most to paint when I am reading is usually poetry.
+Artist Kara Page: In general, literature fits into my life on a daily basis because I try to read every day and every sort of thing.
+What inspires me most to paint is usually poetry.
 Poems can take on so many different forms, and the variety in them gives me all sorts of ideas for paintings.
 Even if I don’t end up painting after reading a poem, there are all sorts of things that get filed away for later inspiration.

 If this broadside were a type of weather, what would it be?

-Poet Mackenzie Berry: A quiet & distant storm.
+Poet Mackenzie Berry: A quiet and distant storm.